 Photographing Christian Religious Art in India

-One of the things I love photographing is religious artwork.
+I love photographing is religious artwork.
 I’d say that I’m drawn, pretty much, equally to stained glass windows in a christian church as I am to a buddhist statue or mandala or a mural exploring Hinduism.

 Create Great Beauty When You Paint With Light